Herschell Gordon Lewis: Later work and death

 During his retirement from filmmaking, Lewis wrote and published over twenty books during his long business career in advertising, including The Businessman's Guide to Advertising and Sales Promotion in 1974 and How to Handle Your Own Public Relations in 1977.
 A slow but steady stream of books followed, which seemed to turn into a torrent in the 1990s.
 Lewis settled in Fort Lauderdale, Florida and founded his own advertising company, Communicomp, a full-service direct marketing agency with clients throughout the world.

+Lewis was an authority on collectable plates, and, along with his wife, Margo, authored at least one book on the subject.

 Lewis spent three years in prison during the 1970s after being convicted for fraud.

 In 2002, Lewis released his first film in thirty years, Blood Feast 2: All U Can Eat, a sequel to the first film.
 It featured a cameo appearance by John Waters, a fan of Lewis' work.

 In 2006, Lewis was inducted into the Polly Staffle Hall of Fame.
 Lewis had a pair of film projects in development with Florida-based feature film production company Film Ranch International.
 He also made a cameo appearance in the 2004 film Chainsaw Sally, and starred in issue one of American Carnevil, a graphic novel created by Johnny Martin Walters.

 In 2009, Lewis released The Uh-Oh!
 Show, a film about a television game show where the contestants are dismembered for each wrong answer.
 The first screening was November 8, 2009, at the Abertoir Horror Festival in Aberystwyth, Wales and concluded with a Q&A with Lewis about the film.
 In 2016 Herschell made a starring role appearance in Joe Castro's "Terror Toons 3": Herschell's Gory Story.

 In 2009, Lewis wrote a book titled The Godfather of Gore Speaks: Herschell Gordon Lewis Discusses His Films with co-writer Andrew J. Rausch.

-In 2016, Arrow Video released a 17-disc box set titled The Herschell Gordon Lewis Feast including fourteen of the Lewis's most essential films (including nine Blu-ray world debuts).
+In 2016, Arrow Video released a 7-disc box set titled The Herschell Gordon Lewis Feast including fourteen of the Lewis's most essential films (including nine Blu-ray world debuts).
 Budd Wilkins wrote of the set in Slant Magazine, "The Herschell Gordon Lewis Feast should provide ample evidence that Lewis—who produced, directed, wrote, shot, edited, and/or scored his own films—truly deserves the epithet of auteur usually accorded to far more hifalutin filmmakers."

 Lewis died on September 26, 2016, in Fort Lauderdale, Florida, at the age of 90.